What is a Mineraloid?

 It can be difficult to distinguish a mineraloid from a mineral based on appearance alone because both can have similar physical characteristics, such as colour, lustre, and texture.

-The word amorphous is used in various scientific fields to describe a substance that lacks a definite crystalline structure or well-defined shape.
+Amorphous is used in various scientific fields to describe a substance that lacks a definite crystalline structure or well-defined shape.

-'Amorphous' comes from the Greek 'a', meaning 'without' or 'not', and 'morphē', meaning 'form' or 'shape.'
+The word 'amorphous' comes from the Greek 'a', meaning 'without' or 'not', and 'morphē', meaning 'form' or 'shape.'
 When combined, 'a' and 'morphē' create 'amorphos', which translates to 'shapeless' or 'without form'.

 Article Pictures

-Precious opal - Courtesy of James St. John.
-Amber, obsidian, and moldavite courtesy of Stan Celestian.
+Precious opal: Courtesy of James St. John.
+Amber, obsidian, and moldavite: Courtesy of Stan Celestian.

 Stone Mania Live Chat